 9. Each individual has the opportunity for skill advancement with the benefits of team membership.

 10. Enjoy a fun finale to the season with the Parents vs. JDT Kids Challenge and Team Party.

 Again, parents are encouraged to participate and attend parent oriented race clinics held at the same time as practices, which will focus on race basics and how to help your child compete.
 Parents will also be asked to volunteer throughout the season and during the Swiss Valley Invitational.

-Due to race course restrictions, JDT is not currently available for snowboarders, however, several options for freestyle training are available through the Snowsports Learning Center.
-For more information please call Swiss Valley at 269-244-5635 or email Alex@SkiSwissValley.com.
+Due to race course restrictions, our JDT program is not currently available for snowboarders, however, several options for freestyle training are available through the Snowsports Learning Center.
+For more information please call Swiss Valley at 269-244-5635 or email Jamie@SkiSwissValley.com.